-In America, taxes are due every April - this year, it’s on the 18th.
+In America, taxes are due every April - typically around the 15th.

-Starting in January, companies & brands began sending out relevant tax forms that show how much they paid you throughout the previous year.
+Starting in January, companies & brands start sending out relevant tax forms that show how much they paid you throughout the previous year.

-Since the standard deadline to send them out was January 31st, you should have received documents from anyone who paid you more than $600 last year.
+Since the standard deadline to send them out is January 31st, you should receive documents from anyone who paid you more than $600 last year well ahead of time.

 For starters, let’s get an understanding of how taxes work when you’re self-employed.

 In the eyes of the IRS, if you earn money that doesn’t come directly from an employer—even if you don't have an established business—you’re considered to be self-employed.

 This is the first key difference between YouTube taxes and taxes on income from a 9-5 job.